Updated May 24, 2016

 When you file for bankruptcy, you must compare your income to the median Kentucky income for a household of your size.
 If your income is less than the Kentucky median, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).

-Currently, the median income for a two-person household in Kentucky is just over $44,500; these figures change periodically.
+Currently, the median income for a two-person household in Kentucky is around $49,000; these figures change frequently.
 You can find the most recent amounts on the website of the U.S. Trustee at www.justice.gov/ust.
-Click on “Bankruptcy Reform,” and then “Means Testing Information.”
-Or go directly to the Census Bureau table here.
+Click on “Means Testing Information.”

 After you file for bankruptcy but before you receive your discharge, you must take a debtor education course.
 Like the mandatory credit counseling you must take before filing your forms, you must receive debtor education from an agency approved by the U.S. Trustee’s Office.
 Here is a list of Kentucky agencies that are currently approved to provide this counseling.